quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment.md

     The code is now saved to your workspace, you can edit and run it as needed before deploying it into a production ready, serverless and scalable environment.

-### Red, Green, Refactor
+### Development lifecycle

-You're now looking at the Quix online development environment.
+You're now looking at the Quix online development environment where you will develop the code to analyze the sentiment of each message passing through the pipeline.

 #### Run

+Begin by running the code as it is and then update it to analyze the message sentiment.

 1. To get started with this code click the `run` button near the top right of the code window.